 Students will be prepared for analytical and administrative positions in the public, nonprofit and private sectors.
 Employment options include careers in the diplomatic corps; positions with international organizations including the United Nations, World Trade Organization and World Bank, and positions with multinational corporations as analysts and managers.The University’s Career Center is an important resource for students pursuing their career.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and help students connect with campus recruiters, among other services.

 International political economy students at UT Dallas have two undergraduate degree options.
 The BA student will take more literature and history courses to prepare for diplomatic, governmental or nongovernmental organizations.
 Those seeking a BS degree will take more economics courses to prepare for employment in areas related to international business or government.

 Some students choose to continue their graduate education at UT Dallas, enrolling in the international political economy master’s degree program.
 Undergraduate and graduate students benefit from exposure to UT Dallas’ acclaimed faculty across multiple disciplines.

-The general BA and BS degrees require 120 hours to graduate: 42 hours from the University’s core curriculum, 63 hours of major requirements and 15 hours of prescribed electives.
+The general BA and BS degrees require 120 semester credit hours to graduate: 42 hours from the University’s core curriculum; 60 credit hours of major requirements; and 18 semester credit hours of electives.

 As an undergraduate in EPPS, you will have the opportunity to work with professors who are probing issues that will affect your future.
 You will develop the vital skills you need to thrive in a rapidly evolving, highly competitive job market.
 EPPS will prepare you for careers in government, non-profits and the private sector that enable you to make a real difference in the world of today and tomorrow.